Toma5quintana/qmk_firmware/keyboards/keychron/c1/rgb/readme.md

 For more information and more detailed flashing instructions, please visit https://github.com/CanUnesi/QMK-on-K6#readme

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+* * *

+If ever the status LEDs of the keyboard are unresponsive, please check if you have any fast charge for iPhone/iPad/iPod utilities installed in your PC.
+Currently, ASUS USB Charger Plus is known for causing this misbehavior.
+There are two workarounds for this, either change your keyboard's VID in `config.h` or uninstall the aforementioned utility program.